sscovil/learn-to-code/README.md

 * In the beginning, you need to learn many things in parallel.
 When you learn to drive a car, you learn to operate the machine itself as well as the rules of the road, the physics of objects in motion, the locations and meanings of various gauges and controls, and how to anticipate human behavior at high speeds.
 Eventually, with practice, you can just focus on where you are going and how to get there.
-Learning to write code is very similar. **Be patient.**
+Learning to code is no different. **Be patient.**

-* Read the fucking manual (RTFM).
+* Read the fucking manual ([RTFM]).
 The most important thing you can learn is how to find the answers you are looking for without asking for help.
 It's fine to ask for help, especially when you are just getting started, but most of the answers you seek are already written down somewhere and, in many cases, they are in the documentation for whatever language or library or framework you are using. **Be diligent.**